AresMUSH/aresmush.com/tutorials/install/digital-ocean.md

 A "droplet" is just what DO calls a server.
 To create a new droplet, log into your account and click **Create -> Droplet**.

 1. Select the Ubuntu distribution image.
-(Ares has been fully tested on Ubuntu 16.04 and 18.04.
+(Ares has been fully tested on Ubuntu 18.04 and 20.04.
 Newer versions are probably fine too.)
 Just use the regular Ubuntu, not any other image.
-{% include pretty_image.html file='/install-ares/droplet.png' %}
+{% include pretty_image.html file='/install-ares/install-droplet-1.png' %}

 {:start="2"}

-2. Select a size.
-The 2GB droplet will suit most Ares games.
+2. Select a "Shared CPU" and "Regular" droplet, then choose a size.
+The 2GB/1CPU droplet will suit most Ares games.
 Giant games may need more RAM, but you can always upgrade later.
-You *can* get by on 1GB if need be, but it will require some extra work during upgrades.
+You *can* get by on 1GB if need be, but it can cause performance issues and extra reboots during version upgrades.

+{% include pretty_image.html file='/install-ares/install-droplet-2.png' %}

+{:start="3"}

 3. Don't add block storage.
-4. Select a region close to you.
-5. Don't add additional options.
+4. Select a region.
+This isn't particularly important, but New York is a good choice unless your players are predominately from outside the US.
+{% include pretty_image.html file='/install-ares/install-droplet-3.png' %}

+{:start="5"}

+5. Select an SSH key for logging in (if you don't know what that is, just select the password option) and any other options desired.
+* Do **NOT** enable IPv6; Ares does not support dual IP versions, and many PCs can still only access v4.
 6. Select 1 droplet, and enter a name for it (like 'ares').